foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 Please be aware that we receive many applications for each place and selection is highly competitive.

+We are currently looking for someone who would like to join our organisation prior to starting the course.
+More information [here](/internship)

 ## Application deadlines

 + ~~First application deadline: May 18th.~~